NotSpecCo/raincloud/README.md

-# kaios-svelte-starter
+# RainCloud

-A simple starter template for building a KaiOS app using Svelte and TypeScript.
+A SoundCloud client for KaiOS.

 ### Development and testing